DieWerkself/Chat/README.md

 ## Description

-Hexlet Chat is a simplified version of Slack chat
+Chat is a simplified version of Slack chat

 ## Stack: